pe2mbs/fo-be-demo/python/README.md

 Flag indicating if all tokens should verify their expiration time.
 Defaults to True.
 It is not recommended to change this value.

-### JWT_EXPIRATION_DELTA
-A datetime.timedelta value indicating how long tokens are valid for.
-This value is added to the iat (issued at) claim.
-Defaults to seconds=300

-Allowed labels with a value:
-* days
-* seconds
-* microseconds
-* milliseconds
-* minutes
-* hours
-* weeks

-### JWT_NOT_BEFORE_DELTA
-A datetime.timedelta value indicating a relative time from the iat (issued at) claim that the token can begin to be used.
-This value is added to the iat (issued at) claim.
-Defaults to seconds=0.

-Allowed labels with a value:
-* days
-* seconds
-* microseconds
-* milliseconds
-* minutes
-* hours
-* weeks

 ### JWT_VERIFY_CLAIMS
 A list of claims to verify when decoding tokens.
 Defaults to [ ['signature', 'exp', 'nbf', 'iat'] ].